 I ensure your conscious business leadership is practical, fun, balanced, and inspiring for yourself and your organization.
 Read what others think about working with me as I fulfill my personal mission statement to “Help others while having fun.”
 Here are my current projects.

 The products from his companies have been featured in publications as diverse as Oprah’s O Magazine, National Geographic, Parents Magazine, the Washington Post, Outside Magazine, and US News & World Report.
 His recent film projects range from the opening shorts at the United Nations Climate Change Summits (Producer Lyn Lear and Director Louie Schwartzberg) to the breakthrough nature-based series on Netflix (title series: “Moving Art”).

 Scott enjoys mentoring fellow social entrepreneurs, teaching MBA candidates, advising select NGOs, and creating organizations that bring benefit to the world.
 He was awarded a Governor’s Award of Excellence in Service by the state of Washington for his non-profit community preparedness work.
 His related book – Prepared Neighborhoods – is in the publication process now.
-He is certified in permaculture, MovNat, and yoga (also trained with Transition Towns) which tend to be reflected in his work.
+He is certified in permaculture, Transition Towns, MovNat (Level 2), and yoga, which tend to be reflected in his approach to work.

 Scott previously worked in the high tech sector, including Visio and Microsoft, and completed degrees at Baylor University and University of Notre Dame.
 He lives with his wife and children on an island micro-farm in the Pacific Northwest where they practice permaculture.

 Scott does 1:1 sessions with top performers and small teams of senior thinkers, particularly among the social entrepreneurship tribe.
 You can reach him at scott at scottjames dot me and see his current set of projects.